orassayag/spam-revenge/README.md

-# Udemy Courses
+# Spam Revenge

-Built in December 2020.
-A Node.js + Puppeteer.js application to get Udemy courses links from a coupon site, and purchase the FREE ONLY courses (by the coupon) on Udemy site.
+Built in Match 2021.
+A Node.js + Puppeteer.js application to connect to a random proxy server and to subscribe email addresses to spam newsletters.

 ## Getting Started